mbwhite/composer-sample-applications/getting-started/README.md

-# Hyperledger Composer Getting Started
+# Hyperledger Composer - Tutorial 2 - Running a local application

 Follow the instructions below to get started by standing up a Hyperledger Fabric, and then getting a simple Hyperledger Composer Business Network deployed and an application running against it.
+A 'Getting Started' application.

 There are two version of Hyperledger Fabric : v0.6 and v1.0-alpha.
 The default is for v1.0-alpha and we suggest this is the one you use.